Fast-Track Cities 2021 will be hosted October 20-22, 2021, in Lisbon.

 The conference’s aim is to highlight successes achieved across the Fast-Track Cities network, address cross-cutting challenges faced by local stakeholders, and share best practices in accelerating urban HIV, TB, and HCV responses.

-The Fast-Track Cities 2021 program will be announced in August 2020.
+The Fast-Track Cities 2021 program will be announced by March 2021.

 Venue and Accommodations